albertus82/keyboard-64/readme.txt

 - Equal (obviously)

 While the program is running, you can switch between the octaves by using function keys F1, F2, F3 & F4, and choose waveform using F5, F6, F7 & F8 (the latter being a near-useless "white noise").
 You can also adjust the sustain effect using the cursor keys (left/down).

+This Eclipse project is set up to use VICE (the Versatile Commodore Emulator), so if you want to use the Ant build.xml, you have to create a build.properties file and set the "vice.dir" property according to the location of your VICE installation.